bytecodealliance/component-docs/component-model/src/language-support/building-a-simple-component/rust.md

 ## 8. Running the `adder` Component

-To verify that our component works, lets run it from a Rust application that knows how to run a component targeting the [`adder` world](#adding-the-wit-world).
+To verify that our component works, let's run it from a Rust application that knows how to run a component targeting the [`adder` world](#adding-the-wit-world).

 The application uses [`wasmtime`][crates-wasmtime] to generate Rust "host"/"embedder" bindings,